GoodValts/only-test-task/README.md

 ## Description

-Test task for the junior frontend position at [Only](https://only.digital/).
+Test task for the frontend position at [Only](https://only.digital/).
 Deadline - 08/10.2024.

 [PR link](https://github.com/GoodValts/only-test-task/pull/1)